Yujia-Yan/Transkun/README.md

 3. Attributes, e.g., velocity and refined onset/offset position, associated with each interval are then predicted from the extracted event intervals from (2).

 ### V2
-In V2, as demonsrated in ISMIR 2024 paper, changes from V1:
+In V2, as demonstrated in the ISMIR 2024 paper, the changes from V1 are:
 1. the model architecture is replaced with a transformer
 2. The Score module is simplified with Scaled Inner Product Interval Scaling.
 The noise score is now zero tensor for compatibility with V1.
-3. Segmentwise processing now handles incomplete events for longer duration
+3. Segmentwise processing now handles incomplete events for a longer duration

 ## Basic Usage